ParaZera/dh_srd/srd/1.0/de/src/Vorwort.md

 There are no previous modifications by others.

-Modifications: Translation of the Daggerheart System Reference Document
+Modifications: Translation of the Daggerheart System Reference Document and style of presentation